What is the Canada Startup Visa?

 How do I obtain a work permit under the Canada Startup Visa Program?

-The work permit was originally valid for just one year, but Canadian immigration minister Sean Fraser announced in July 2023 that a three-year open work permit would be made available for each member of an entrepreneurial team.
+The permit was originally valid for just one year, but Canadian immigration minister Sean Fraser announced in July 2023 that a three-year open permit would be made available for each member of an entrepreneurial team.
 The open permit will allow you to work on your business while waiting for your Start-Up Visa application to be processed.

 Should you need to extend your permit, go through the regular work permit extension process.